joshuaguerin/Answer-Set-Programming-Algorithms/Sudoku/gen/README.md

 [Depth-First Search](https://en.wikipedia.org/wiki/Depth-first_search) algorithm to generate random sudoku boards, then removes the appropraite number of cells.

-The user should note that removing too many cells may result in more than one solution to the board.
-We view this as a strength to the solver, being able to find many different solutions, should they exist.
+The user should note that removing too many cells may result in an increase in the number of possible solution to the board.